-This command can be used to copy input settings from one input, and one, or all, input memories to another input and input memory, or all inputs for one memory, or all inputs for all input memories.
+This command can be used to copy input setting from one input and one input memory to another input and input memory, or all input for one memory, or all input for all four input memories.
+Copying an input memory to another input memory, copies each resolution sub-memory to the respective resolution sub-memory of the other input(s).
 The command is: